eclipse/mosaic.website/content/tutorials/tiergarten/_index.md

 #### Application simulator event model

-In order to send messages at a fixed interval we make use of the event based model of the [Eclipse MOSAIC Application Simulator](/docs/simulators/application_simulator/#eclipse-mosaic-application-simulator).
+In order to send messages at a fixed interval we make use of the event based model of the
+{{< link title="Eclipse MOSAIC Application Simulator" href="/docs/simulators/application_simulator#eclipse-mosaic-application-simulator" >}}.
 A high level description in what we need to do in order to send messages at a specific interval can be summarized as follows:

 * Line up an event every X seconds.
 For this tutorial an interval of two seconds was chosen.